Image Resolution and PPI

 Posted in March 2011

 It’s annoying when the pros get it wrong.

 Scott Bourne tweeted something that included a desire for 640px images at 72 PPI.
-Apparently he got some flack about the comment and responded with this photofocus blog entry titled Dispelling Common Photo Myths – PPI DOES Matter.
+Apparently he got some flack about the comment and responded with a photofocus blog entry (no longer available on the photofocus web site) titled Dispelling Common Photo Myths – PPI DOES Matter.

 Now Scott has probably forgotten more about photography than I’ve managed to learn – I’m barely out of the taking snapshots stage – but I think he’s missing something here.
 You can specify image requirements in several ways.
 You can say “I want an image 8 inches wide at 72 PPI” or you can say “I want an image 576 pixels wide”.
 It’s the same thing.
 Saying you want 576 pixels at 72 DPI is meaningless and tends to confuse people.

 PPI is a function of the output device.
 My 24” iMac has a PPI of about 94.5; 1920 pixels / 20 5/16 horizontal inches.
 If I look at an image I’m going to see it at 94.5 PPI regardless of any PPI/DPI setting in the image metadata.
 That 576 pixel image is going to be about 6 inches wide on the iMac.
 My laptop displays 1440 pixels in 11 1/4 horizontal inches for a PPI of 128.
 That same 576 pixel image is going to be 4.5 inches wide on my laptop, again regardless of any settings in the image metadata.

 576 pixels is 576 pixels.
 Always.
 [OK… I’m ignoring HiDPI and Retina displays for this discussion.]
 The size of the displayed image will depend upon the PPI of the display.